mmbaguette/Roblox-VR-with-Webcam/README.md

 ![pose gif mediapipe](https://user-images.githubusercontent.com/76597978/177061310-efbf795e-42d4-4f07-97b7-9a7236cde33a.gif)

 This is where **MediaPipe** comes in, an open-source project from Google that provides several computer vision, machine learning/AI models for anyone to use, including their pose estimation solution.
 Check out https://google.github.io/mediapipe/solutions/pose for more info.
-So no, I didn't make the AI model.

 ## Setup